dpacheconr/nr_log_exporter/README.md

 ## How to

-pip3 install -r requirements.txt
+> pip3 install -r requirements.txt

-Renamve .env-sample to .env and update environment variables as per your environment
+Rename .env-sample to .env and update environment variables as per your environment

 The run the script with

-python3 exporter.py
+> python3 exporter.py